moveit/moveit2_tutorials/doc/examples/perception_pipeline/perception_pipeline_tutorial.rst

 By the way, you can also use :codedir:`this rviz file <examples/perception_pipeline/rviz2/depth_camera_environment.rviz>` on Github to visualize poincloud topics in rviz.

-In next step, it will be used this recorded bag file for octomap creation.
+In next step, we will use the recorded bag file to create an octomap.

 Configuration For 3D Sensors